The late 20th century – The Path to Ordination

 The 1992 conference

 A landmark National MOW Conference was held at Halse Lodge, Noosa, combined with a women’s Art Exhibition, in 1992.
-MORE ON THIS Dame Quentin Bryce, [link] then Human Rights Commissioner, opened the Exhibition.
+Dame Quentin Bryce, then Federal Sex Discrimination Commissioner, opened the Exhibition.
 She wept as she noted the failure of the recent General Synod to pass enabling legislation for women priests by one vote in the House of Clergy.

 MOW experienced some strong opposition in Brisbane with the formation of the Campaign for the Historical Male Priesthood (CHAMP).
 MOW was task oriented, expending much of its energies in conflict.
 Their lack of pastoral care resulted at times in internal disagreements on strategies, and moments of despair, part of the price of the struggle.
 Internally, members wrote liturgies and prayers, studied feminist theology, had fun engaging in performances of creative satire, and sang inclusive language hymns.